LorincNagy/WorkbookApp/Frontend/src/assets/module_typescript.md

-# TypeScript Questions and Answers
+# TypeScript Questions and Answers!!!

 ## 1. What is TypeScript and why is it useful?